3rd Stakeholder Forum: Evaluation for Impact, May 2021

 12:15–13:15 Round table discussion: Museums as changemakers

 Cultural heritage and cultural organisations represent great societal value.
 The closing of museums due to Covid-19 demonstrated the strong symbolic value that museums have in our societies.
-The panel will discuss museums' role and impact as well as the biggest challenges and opportunities for the future.
+The panel discussed museums' role and impact as well as the biggest challenges and opportunities for the future.
 Are we doing the right things?
 What should we start doing differently?

 Susanna Pettersson, Director General, Nationalmuseum, Stockholm